kunalmehta27/accessible-eats/README.md

 ```sh
 $ . /tmp/accessible_eats/bin/activate
 ```
-Once you have activated your virtualenvironment, move to where you have cloned the repository.
+Once you have activated your virtualenvironment, move to where you have forked the repository.
 Then run
 ```sh
 $ cd accessible_eats
 ```